rkever2/storybook-addon-codepen-launcher/README.md

 ### Global Settings

-Set global settings in your `src/preview.js` file.
+Set your settings globally in your `src/preview.js` file.
 Any settings, whether set here or not, can be overwritten at the story level (see Story Settings below);

 ```javascript
 // src/preview.js